santoshphilip/weppy/README.md

         - go back
     - click on "Show objects that mention this object"
         - follow the new links
+    - go to PLANTLOOP
+        - click on one of the loops
+        - click on show node connections
+            - It will hsoe you what components this connected to.

 You can try this with other objects